perotan/thj-waypoints/README.md

 This is because in THJ, you can view detailed maps directly within the client.
 For this reason, I avoided including detailed zone information, except for the oceans.
 Additionally, I standardized the size ratios of the zones.
 You can see that the zones have been getting larger with each expansion.
+However, towns, dungeons, and similar areas were too small to render properly at their original scale, so I doubled their size.

 # How to Use
 If you want to search using something like Ctrl+F, you can use the [PDF version](https://github.com/perotan/thj-waypoints/blob/main/thj-waypoints.pdf).
-Also, I set the minimum font size to 7pt so that the text remains legible even when printed on A3 paper with a 300dpi printer.
+Also, I set the minimum font size to 5pt so that the text remains legible even when printed on A3 paper with a 300dpi printer.

 # Maintenance
 This PDF was created using Adobe Illustrator.